Zemledelec/Zemledelec/README.md

-# Michael Gevlich
+## Michael Gevlich

-System Architect focused on large-scale 3D visualization and simulation systems.
+Software architect and graphics engineer focused on large-scale 3D visualization, geospatial rendering, and simulation-oriented systems.
-Founder & Lead Architect of [OpenGlobus](https://openglobus.org) - an open-source planetary-scale geospatial rendering engine.
+Founder and lead developer of [OpenGlobus](https://openglobus.org), an open-source planetary-scale geospatial rendering engine.
-Designing GPU-driven rendering systems for geospatial, industrial, and simulation applications.
+I work on GPU-driven rendering architectures for geospatial, industrial, and simulation applications, with a focus on precision, scalability, and practical engineering.

 ---

 ### Core Focus